 What are the main residential LTT rates?

-As of April 2018, the LTT threshold stands at £180,000 for residential properties; property which is purchased for less than this price (or is worth less than this amount if it is being transferred in exchange for payment) is not liable for LTT.
-The current rates (as of April 2018) are as follows:
+As of 6 April 2022, the LTT threshold is £180,000 for residential properties.
+Property which is purchased for less than this price (or which is worth less than this amount if it is being transferred in exchange for payment, for example, because you are taking on a mortgage) is not liable for LTT.
+The current rates are as follows: